vinang0701/HeptaWheels/README.md

 To run the back-end server:

-1. Ensure you are in the server directory.
+1. Ensure you are in the server directory and you have activated the virtual environment.
 2. Open a separate terminal and type:

 Mac/Linx: